kmnis/kmnis.github.io/_posts/2021-03-25-a-beginners-guide-for-understanding-extended-connectivity-fingerprints.md

 This list of bonds effectively defines the substructure within the molecule that is covered by the newly generated feature.
 Before the newly generated features from an iteration are appended to the fingerprint set, they are checked to see if any structural duplicates exist to either previously generated features or newly discovered features.

-So, after removing such duplicates, out fingerprint set will finally be:
+So, after removing such duplicates, our fingerprint set will finally be:
 ```
 [-4080868480043360372, 8311098529014133067, -2155244659601281804, -3602994677767288312, 8573586092015465947, -3879702859024654160, 2648074263463118673, 9209025387859845960, 3790237506519639747, -8399737669368778010, 3271801898087186516, -8234949431280515543, -5902629546112570760, -3660103599533977242]
 ```